szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 **Component 512:** Make Alicorn Lance more effective by increasing damage by 1 dice every 2 levels, up to 8d6

 Alicorn Lance is not powerful and doesn't scale well.
 This will make it feasible at higher levels.

+**Component 477:** Make Smashing Wave a bit more powerful and bypass magic resistance

+Cool spell that required an improvement:

+- Damaged upgraded from 4d10 to 6d8+6 (4-40 -> 12-54)
+- Changes of being knocked unconscious or stunned are equal now.
+33% chance of being stunned or put to sleep if save is failed, both effects for 2 rounds
+- Save vs. Breath at -1 to avoid both effects and take half damage
+- Magic resistance doesn't apply.
+Because it's water.

+**Component 479:** Make Static Charge electrocute twice as often, but for half the damage

+This makes the spell trigger twice per turn (aka every 5 rounds / 30 seconds) instead of once per turn.
+It reduces the dice thrown by 5, such that it starts off dealing 4d8 electric damage, and it increases up to 17d8 at level 20.
+To me the higher frequency is more useful than the higher damage.
+Most fights don't last long enough for the damage to become relevant.

+**Component 485:** Make Cloudburst last longer and less horrendously bad

+It's just... awful in vanilla.
+It was improved in the following ways:

+- Effects no longer subject to magic resistance
+- Damage effects no longer affect friendlies (the other effects such as dispelling fire shields still affects friendlies), the bolts of lightning only target enemies, protecting allies and neutral targets
+- Electricity damage increased to 2d8+2, no save to take half
+- The probabilities of taking a bolt of lightning increased from 50% to 65%
+- Extra damage versus cold and fire-immune creatures doubled (4d3 magic damage).
+Friendlies are still affected.
+- Lasts for 5 rounds instead of 2

+**Component 488:** Make Thorn Spray more powerful and scale with level

+Cool spell but very underpowered for a level 4 spell.
+These are the changes:

+- Bypasses magic resistance
+- Starts off dealing 4d12 piercing damage
+- Scales with level, increased damage by 1d12 every two levels, up to 6d12 at level 11
+- Uses saves vs. Breath instead of saves vs. Death

+**Component 491:** Make Spike Stones deal also slashing damage so it's more effective than Spike Growth

+This improves the spell in the following ways:

+- Increases the very underwhelming 2d4 piercing damage to 4d4 combined piercing and slashing damage.
+- Forces a save vs. Breath saving throw instead of Spell
+- Increases the movement rate penalty from 30% to 50% when save fails.

+**Component 492:** Make Barkskin last longer, cast faster, and block the first weapon attack

+This component makes the spell more useful for druids:

+- Duration increased from 4 rounds + 1 round per level to 1 turn + 1 round per level
+- Casting time reduced to 3
+- 25% crushing damage resistance, 15% for missile and piercing
+- -15% fire resistance
+- +2 Armor Class modifier against crushing, +1 against missile and piercing
+- Blocks the first weapon attack that hits the target as if they had one layer of Stoneskin

+For balance, this component also makes Barkskin not available to clerics and paladins, and shield of faith is also not available to druids.

+Finally, the component also updates the Staff of the Woodlands to reflect these changes, although it does not grant the one layer of Stoneskin effect.

+**Component 496:** Make Doom cast faster

+Doom casts very slowly, making it in most scenarios impractical.
+This makes the casting time 1, similar to Magic Missile, for example.
+A quick -2 penalty to all saving throws is very useful in many situations, and with a short casting speed, it becomes more feasible for clerics and paladins in general.

+**Component 513:** Make Whirlwind more effective and able to damage more creatures before dissipating

+This component improves the spell in the following ways:

+- Unaffected by magic resistance
+- Damage doubled (2d8 slashing and 2d8 crushing to 4d8 slashing 4d8 and crushing)
+- No limit on the number of creatures damaged or protection against it after being hit once for 1 round

 </details>